TimHess/steeltoe-wiki/Steeltoe-Support-Versions.md

 | 2.0.x            | February 15, 2018  | December 31, 2021| .NET Framework 4.6.1 - 4.8, .NET Core 2.0 - 3.1 |
 | 1.1.x            | June 19, 2017      | August 31, 2019  | .NET Framework 4.5.2 - 4.7, .NET Core 1.0 - 1.1 |
 | 1.0.x            | April 7, 2017      | August 31, 2019  | .NET Framework 4.5.2 - 4.6.2, .NET Core 1.0 - 1.1 |

+> [!NOTE]
+> For each release, we list the original release date, along with the .NET versions supported at that moment in time.
+> These are the combinations that were confirmed to work when the release was created.
+> If newer .NET versions emerge before the end-of-life date, we don't list them here.
+> That doesn't mean they won't work or won't be supported, only that they aren't automatically guaranteed.

 ## Release Compatibility